avdpunks/avdpunks.github.io/_posts/2022-02-18-AVDxWebContentFilter.markdown

 ## Conclusion ##

 If you are looking for a quick and easy way to control web content, with a central management for all your endpoints and without deploying additional infrastructure, the Microsoft Defender and the Web Content Filter is a great solution.
 Looking for more?
-Check the full documentation here: [Web Content Filtering | Doc](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/web-content-filtering?view=o365-worldwide)
+Check the full documentation here: [Web Content Filtering](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/web-content-filtering?view=o365-worldwide)